Collaborate to explore tangible solutions to drought and ensure the future of our water security

 Kristy McBain Mayor Bega Valley Shire Council

 Australia’s population will grow by 60% in the next 30 years.
 With an average daily water usage of 340L per person, demand will reach far beyond the capacity of water infrastructure and supply.
-Our panel of experts will examine how we will achieve nationally consistent water throughout droughts and thrive in the Decade for Action.
+Our panel of experts will examine how we will achieve water security throughout droughts and thrive in the Decade for Action.

 - Examine the intricate relationship between population development and water demand